amcknight/kaizosplits/README.md

 ### v0

 - Fixed an issue in the original splitter by NecroSky90 caused by snes9x-rr v1.6.1 (probably)
-- Cleaned up the individual level logic
-- Got checkpoint splitting working
+- Got checkpoint splitting working for first CP
-- Added fine-grained splits to Quickie World 2
-- Create a generic orb exit checker
+- Created a generic orb exit check
 - A setting for splitting on overworld changes, for subsplitting
 - Split orbExits into actual orb exits vs unknown exits
 - Made roomCounter reliable
 - Found a post-level exit counter
 - Found a level start counter
+- Got good default overworld and intro splitting

 ## Roadmap

 ### v1

-- Fix examples where 2nd CPs aren't triggering
-- Get a bunch of fine-grained splits working to test the robustness of the setup
 - Get a proper handle on BossDefeat conditions
-- Default settings, without CPs, works for a large number of hacks by default
+- Use Exit and other signals to detect and not split until we know there isn't a post-orb or post-goal death
+- Get a bunch of splits working to test the robustness of the setup

 ### v1.1
+- Fix examples where 2nd CPs aren't triggering (Multiple Midway Points Tool makes this complicated)
+- Get a clear signal of whether a room change was a room CP, if possible

+### v2
+- A separate kaizo plug-in, not just an ASL file
+- Watches a run and uses it to create a file that represents the possible split-points of your run
+- A split generator that uses run representations to generate aligned empty split files and a custom autosplitter for that split file
+- Pull names of the levels from the ROM values
+- Use overworld directions to add flags to the titles (e.g. secrets as "*" or turn back as "<--")
-- Test and clean up unknown exits
+- Auto-skip and auto-undo splits
+- Make generic placement splits (every door, pipe, room, etc, even in same room#)
+- Add idempotent split mechanisms
-- Explain a methodology for adding fine-grained splits for any new hack that anyone can follow
+- Add more possibilities for custom fine-grained splits

-### v1.2+

-- Auto-skippable splits. e.g. if someone skips a CP that they usually get, and then get to the next split, it should auto-skip before auto-splitting
-- Idmnpotent splits. e.g. if we want to split on every room in a 5 room castle, but dying in room 3 brings you back to 1, then going through rooms 1 and 2 again won't split again
+- Add mergable splits and specific split options that only apply to specific levels. (e.g. yoshi coins, grabbed key, etc)

 ### Beyond

-- An automatic split generator that watches your first playthroughs for possible split events
-- Use TAS tech to create little unit test equivalents to ensure changes are mostly backwards compatible
+- Use TAS tech and save states to create unit test runs to ensure changes are mostly backwards compatible